You will be taken to a special room, sometimes

 so sleepy that you may not remember much afterward.

 the doctor plans to insert a catheter will be shaved and cleaned.
 Sterile

-towels will be draped over your arm or leg, except for the area over the
+towels will be draped over your body, except for the area over the

 The doctor slowly pushes the catheter through